skycoin/skycoin-exchange/src/api/mobile/README.md

 ```

 We use `Config` to init the API env, there're two fields in the struct, wallet dir
 and exchange server address(`ip:port`, eg: `127.0.0.1:8080`).
-Wallet dir is the place where we used to persist the
+Wallet dir is the place for persisting the
 wallet files;

 ### Create wallet

-This api is used to create wallet base on coin type and seed.
+Create wallet base on coin type and seed.

 ```go
 func NewWallet(coinType string, seed string) (string, error)